 Don’t be hard on yourself for not realizing a person’s true intentions, because we all want to be loved and needed.
 Want to understand more about this situation?
 Scroll down.

 What Is Love Bombing?

 When you are constantly showered with gifts, compliments, and attention — sometimes, even without your consent — it is known as love bombing.
 A narcissistic person tries to capture your attention and fancy with over-the-top gestures that tend to leave you floored.
-They do this to satisfy their desire for connection or manipulation.
+In truth, they themselves are highly attention-seeking.
+They do this unhealthy practice of idealization to satisfy their desire for connection or manipulation.

 The term ‘narcissist love bombing’ was first coined by famous cult leaders, not psychologists.
 Members of the Unification Church of the United States (also known as the Moonies) enjoyed love bombing people to entice them to join their group.
 Other narcissistic cult leaders, such as Jim Jones and David Koresh, used a similar method.
 They did it to instill feelings of intense unity and loyalty in their followers.

 While it may be an instant confidence boost to feel wanted and appreciated, you should be wary if it does not feel genuine at any level.
 All these seemingly romantic gestures start a cycle of abuse in which the love bomber manipulates you by withholding love and attention.